Jenelle Evans Obtains Temporary Restraining Order Against David Eason

 As for Jenelle's whereabouts, she states in the documents that her and the kids have left North Carolina and are currently living in Tennessee.

-David has not responded publicly to Jenelle's legal action against him.
+David has not responded publicly to Jenelle's legal action against him, but days ago called his ex "stupid" on Instagram.
+Jenelle first announced her decision to leave David on Oct.
+31.

 A court date has been set for later this month.